-Student Name: Student Number:
+Student Name:

-Year in Program: Supervisor(s) Names:

-Thesis Committee Membership:
+Year in Program: Supervisor(s) Names: Thesis Committee Membership:

-Milestone completion dates or planned completion dates:
+Milestone completion dates or planned compl etion dates:

+etion dates.

 Comprehensive exam

 Outline presentation

 Thesis proposal presentation

 Thesis submission

 To be completed by the student:

 Please describe your progress over the last year.
 Comment where applicable on progress in research, data collection, analysis and/or writing of dissertation.
 Please report on papers submitted or published, conferences, presentations, grant applications and/or professional development.
 Please indicate if there is anything that has hindered your progress over the last year.

-Please outline your specific goals for the next year.
+Please outline your specific goals for the next ye ear.

 Respond, if you wish, to the evaluation given below.

-To be completed by the supervisor(s) and/or committee members (teaching should not be evaluated in this report):

-Comment on the student's progress in the last year.
+To be completed by the supervisor(s) and/or committee members (teaching should not be evaluated in this report): Comment on the student's progress in the last year.
 Are the proposed goals for the next month reasonable and compatible with timely degree completion?
+The the proposed godis for the next month reasonable and compatible with timely degree completion.
 If delays or obstacles to progress have been reported, please comment on remedial action.

-Date: \\\\\\
+Date: